Arul152005/ucet-library/README.md

    npm run dev
    ```

+## Database Seeding

+To populate the database with sample data, use the following npm scripts:

+- `npm run seed:books` - Add sample books to the database
+- `npm run seed:students` - Add sample students to the database
+- `npm run seed:all` - Add both sample books and students to the database

+Note: These scripts will clear existing data before adding new data.

 ## Git and GitHub Setup

 1. Create a new repository on GitHub (do not initialize with README)